-History and Literature of the Intertestamental Period (3, Even Fall) An investigation of Jewish history and literature from the 400 years between the Old and New Testaments.
+History and Literature of the Second Temple Period (3, Even Fall) An investigation of Jewish history and literature from the 400 years between the Old and New Testaments.
 The course examines history between the Captivity and the Second Jewish Revolt and studies the extra-canonical Jewish literature of the period 250 BC to AD 100 against the backdrop of the Old Testament canon.
-(Prerequisites: BIBL 1300, BIBL 1310) (Also BIBL 3050) History of Modern Europe (3, Even Fall) Political, economic and social developments in the societies of Europe from 1870 to the present.
-(Prerequisites: HIST 1500, HIST 2330, HIST 2340) This course satisfies the General Education cross-cultural requirement.
+(Prerequisites: BIBL 1300, BIBL 1310) (Also BIBL 3050)

+History of Modern Europe (3, TBA) An examination of European history from the Congress of Vienna to the present.
+This course satisfies the General Education cross-cultural requirement.

-Latin American Civilization (3, Odd Fall) A survey of the political, cultural, and economic development of the modern states of Latin America from their pre-Columbian origins to the present day.
+Latin American Civilization (3, TBA) A survey of the political, cultural, and economic development of the modern states of Latin America from their pre-Columbian origins to the present day.
 Emphasis is placed upon the civilizations of Mexico, Peru, Argentina, and Brazil.
-(Prerequisites: HIST 1500, HIST 2330, HIST 2340) This course satisfies the General Education cross-cultural requirement.
+This course satisfies the General Education cross-cultural requirement.